donkeyx/cluster-utils-api/README.md

-# docker_cluster-utils-api
+# cluster-utils-api

-Sample docker image to test docker deployments

 ## description

-Simple container for testing deployments, which returns env vars as json over port 8080
+Sample docker image to test docker deployments in your clusters or locally.
+Basically, a hello world with some useful info.

+The container will run a simple node express service to show the environment variables available in the container namespace.
+Container port is 8080 but you can bind to 80 or whatever you like.

+Default route is json response with environment variables, with more to come...

 ## Usage